caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

 * RAW is the only important one : moving a load above a store
   * At runtime we have more information on memory addresses
-  * But a **compile time** we have **more time available**: we can make much more complex analysis which depend on a wider knowledge og the code
+  * But a **compile time** we have **more time available**: we can make much more complex analysis which depend on a wider knowledge of the code
 * Conclusion on VLIW compilers
   * Many different decisions
     * Which type of region is right?
 Trace, superblocks, hyperblocks,